-Our weekly half-hour TV program is recorded at CMN TV, one of the largest public access television organizations in Michigan.
+Before COVID, our weekly half-hour TV program was recorded at CMN TV, one of the largest public access television organizations in Michigan.
 CMN TV reaches 11 cities in southeastern Oakland County with a subscriber base of nearly 140,000 households for homes with access to Channel 18 on Comcast and WOW!
-We then upload the episode on YouTube and social media and write a blog post about the subject, reaching additional thousands of people.
+We then uploaded the episodes on YouTube and social media and write a blog post about the subject, reaching additional thousands of people.

-Guests on the show are writers, filmmakers, artists, health practitioners, entrepreneurs, humanitarians, and others who are doing wonderful work in the world to help make it a better place to live in.
+Guests in the past have included writers, filmmakers, artists, health practitioners, entrepreneurs, humanitarians, and others who are doing wonderful work in the world to help make it a better place to live in.
 We explore topics about creativity, spirituality, health, and cultural diversity.
 To date, we’ve interviewed over a 100 guests.

 Interview with Luke Castle, the president of Royal Starr Arts Institute, which has a free mixer every month and a film festival every year in September.

 Interview with Sharon Lee Samyn, an interior designer who recently published her first children’s book, Thinker’s Dream: Dream to Find Your Path for Life

 Keeping Up with the Chaldeans is a podcast and vlog created and hosted by Junior Binno and Anthony Toma that highlights entrepreneurs within the Chaldean community.
 KUWTC was created to help strengthen the Chaldean community by showcasing the diversity of businesses, bringing recognition to those in our community who are unknown and driving support to one another.
 Each episode highlights a member of the community who shares their story, knowledge and expertise while showcasing their business ventures.

 Interview with Zina Hermez, author of “Not without God.”